-Energy Taxation: Oppose increased or new taxes or fees on energy sources.
+Energy Taxation: Oppose increased or new taxes or fees on natural resources used in the production of energy.

 Inventory Tax: Support retention of Louisiana's inventory tax credit and explore ways to eliminate the tax completely without increasing the business tax burden.